Katherine Ross1

 His wife Bernice was viewed as a leader among the women in the community, and shared the produce from her large garden with families throughout the area.
 Together, he and Bernice led efforts to establish a Lord's Acre community garden, selling the output to raise money for local chuches.17,18

-He and Bernice were also active as leaders and teachers in the Vians Valley Presbyterian Church in Mitchell Co., and led the planning, building, and furnishing of a new church "with a larger sanctuary, classrooms, fellowship hall, and kitchen."4 Bricks for the church were paid for by Belk's Department Store, after Bernice appealed to the founder's wife for help funding its construction.16
+He and Bernice were also active as leaders and teachers in the Vians Valley Presbyterian Cemetery in Mitchell Co., and led the planning, building, and furnishing of a new church "with a larger sanctuary, classrooms, fellowship hall, and kitchen."4 Bricks for the church were paid for by Belk's Department Store, after Bernice appealed to the founder's wife for help funding its construction.16

 Citations